stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 ## Protocol Stack

-Typically, IoT protocols can be an TCP/IP stack extension, but the common layers of the OSCI model that IoT protocols work over are as follows:
+Typically, IoT protocols can be an TCP/IP stack extension, but the common layers of the OSI model that IoT protocols work over are as follows:

 - **Application Layer** - IoT applications, device management, etc.
 - **Transport Layer** - Typically UDP and DTLS